Welcome to Year 4

 3x tables 4x tables 5x tables 6x tables 7x tables 8x tables 9x tables 10x tables 11x tables 12x tables Mixture of times tablesTry the Multiplication Tables Check activity that generates the 25 times tables questions randomly and the children have 6 seconds to type their answers in.

-Spring 1
+Autumn 1

 To help you with your learning this half term, here are some optional homework tasks and resources/activities for you to complete.
 I can’t wait to see your work that you complete at home!

-Y4 Homework Grid Spring 1Art
+Y4 Homework Grid Autumn 1Art

 History